mkgrgis/mongo_fdw/README.md

 ### Create a foreign server with appropriate configuration:

-Once for a foreign datasource you need, as PostgreSQL superuser.
+Once for a foreign data source you need, as PostgreSQL superuser.

 ```sql
     	CREATE SERVER "MongoDB server"